brotochola/modular_synth/README.md

 TODO:

+* midi is owned by users
+* audio file player, and image player, add a normal button and hide the input[file]
 * add explanations
 * do something with the wave shaper
 * mouse: make 3 outputs: wheel, x and y